AdaCore/training_material/courses/spark_for_ada_programmers/4_spark_tools.rst

     + Due to generation of data dependencies

-    + Analysis of unit depends on bodies of :code:`with`'ed units
+    + Analysis of unit depends on bodies of :ada:`with`'ed units

     + ...unless all data dependencies are specified